-Spatial databases provide a strong foundation to accessing, storing and managing your spatial data empire.
+Spatial databases provide a strong foundation for accessing, storing, and managing your spatial data empire.

-A database is a collection of related information that permits the entry, storage, input, output and organization of data.
-A database management system (DBMS) serves as an interface between users and their database.
+A database is a collection of related information that permits the entry, storage, input, output, and organization of data.
+A database management system (DBMS) serves as an interface between users and their databases.

 A spatial database includes location.
 It has geometry as points, lines, and polygons.
 GIS combines spatial data from many sources with many different people.
 Databases connect users to the GIS database.

 For example, a city might have the wastewater division, land records, transportation, and fire departments connected and using datasets from common spatial databases.
 Let’s take a closer look at spatial databases and how they are used in GIS:

 What is an attribute table in GIS?

 FIELDS have different types such as text (strings), integers (whole numbers) and dates (YYYY/MM/DD).
 Field name are the title of the column names.
 A field name should be descriptive of the information being entered in the column.
 For example, the average population may have a field name of AVG_POP.

 ROWS in an attribute table represents a spatial feature in the data set or an associated record of that data set.

 Rows in an attribute can have relationships with spatial features.
 There are three types of relationships:

 One-to-one relationships tie one table with one table

 What are one-to-one relationships in GIS?
 When one feature is linked to one entry in a table, this is called a one-to-one relationship (1-1).

 As you can see, we can get some extra information about these five cities.
 We learn their latitude and longitude.
 Not only that, but we see additional information like their population.

 One-to-many relationships ties multiple records from a table together

 What are one-to-many relationships?